jorgerivera96/Project_SQL1/README.md

 | pandas | 151,821        |
 | elasticsearch| 145,000  |

-*Table of the average salary for the top 10 paying skills for data analysts*
+*Table of the average salary for the top 10 paying skills for data analysts.*

 ### 5. Most optimal skills to learn
 Combining insights from demand and salary data, this query aimed to pinpoint skills that are both in high demand and have high salaries, offering a strategic focus for skill development.